sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### Notes Type - Note - Title

-Title of note.
-Provides a concise description of what is contained in the text of the note.
+Title of note provides a concise description of what is contained in the text of the note.
 Value type is string with 1 or more characters.

 Examples: